-Leche Flan or Crème Caramel is a steamed egg-based creamy Filipino dessert made with eggs, milk and caramelized sugar, vanilla extract.
-It is steamed in a mould or baking pan called Llanera.
+Leche Flan is a creamy Filipino egg based pudding made by steaming a mixture of eggs, milk, vanilla extract in a llanera, coated with caramelised sugar.
 Leche flan can be considered a constant dessert since it is almost present in all types of celebrations.
 The creaminess of the leche flan drizzled with some sweetness of the caramelized sugar makes it one of the best desserts ever.
 One small bite of leche flan will leave you wanting more.

 Leche flan has been greatly influenced by the Spanish cuisine.
 This dessert was adapted from the Spanish flan de leche.
 The word “leche” translates to “milk” in Spanish.
 This makes the leche flan a milk flan.
 Leche flan is also known to be the Filipino version of the world-famous creme caramel.
 Both recipes included a custard base and a sugar syrup topping.

 Leche flans are steamed and served in small oval aluminum mold called llanera.
 Leche flan has been staple classic dessert for decades now.
 It is often served as a dessert on its own during fiestas, birthdays and other celebrations.
 It can also be enjoyed in other ways such as toppings for other desserts like halo-halo, ice cream flavor and in cakes and pastries.

 HOW TO MAKE LECHE FLAN